johanberntsson/ozmoo/README.md

 The longer answer:
 * Ozmoo supports version 1, 2, 3, 4, 5, 7 and 8 of Z-code.
 This means you can't run version 6 games, which means the Infocom games with graphics.
 * A Z-code file always starts with a section called dynamic memory.
 Ozmoo will not be able to handle games with more than roughly 35 KB of dynamic memory.
+It differs a bit depending on platform.
 * If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 170 KB.
 This typically means the game file can be about 190 KB in size.
 * Most Inform 6 games and all Inform 7 games are too slow to be any fun on Ozmoo.
+Inform 7 games can also be expected to crash at any time because they expect a much bigger stack than Ozmoo can offer.
 The games that perform well are typically PunyInform games, ZIL games, Infocom games and Inform 5 games.
 Early Inform 6 games (using library 6/1 or 6/2) may also be fast enough.
+On the MEGA65, most Inform 6 games should be fast enough.

 ## Nice-to-have features